Leadership Examples

 Using blog posts to advance national paid leave

-Speaking at Capitol Hill Paid Leave Roundtable
+Speaking on Capitol Hill

 Amplifying the need for paid leave through social media